-Delays in toll systems implementation and testing could delay opening of the express lanes.
-This could result in extended ramp up, during which additional costs would be incurred for power and communications, the Customer Service Center, and civil overhead prior to generating revenue.
-The project team is actively working with the toll systems contractor to resequence work to minimize delays such as by bringing on additional software programmers and prioritizing work that is critical for toll system functionality on opening day (as a result, some non-critical functions may be delayed until after opening).

-I-680 Contra Costa Northern Segment

-- Pavement stripe removal and additional pavement resurfacing is required for all lanes of the I-680 corridor to eliminate scarring due to existing narrow lanes in the corridor.
+- Delays in toll systems implementation and testing could delay opening of the express lanes.
+This could result in extended ramp up, during which additional costs would be incurred for power and communications, the Customer Service Center, and civil overhead prior to generatingrevenue.
+The project team is actively working with the toll systems contractor to resequence work to minimize delays such as by bringing on additional software programmers and prioritizing work that is critical for toll system functionality on opening day (as a result, some noncritical functions may be delayed until after opening). - I-680 Contra Costa Northern Segment - Pavement stripe removal and additional pavement resurfacing is required for all lanes of the I-680 corridor to eliminate scarring due to existing narrow lanes in the corridor.
 This increased scope of work may impact project schedule and cost.
 This risk is being mitigated by researching other solutions and coordinating the needs and requirements with Caltrans.
-The team is currently refining the construction sequence of activities and incorporating the results of the I-880 corridor tests that evaluated ways to avoid pavement damage and resurfacing costs. - I-680 through Walnut Creek must be widened to connect the existing southbound HOV lanes and create a continuous express lane from Martinez to Dublin.
-To mitigate the construction impacts to Walnut Creek residents, CCTA is looking at options that may lengthen the schedule.
+The team is currently refining the construction sequence of activities and incorporating the results of the I-880 corridor tests that evaluated ways to avoid pavement damage and resurfacing costs. - To minimize impacts to Walnut Creek residents adjacent to the construction along South Main Street, CCTA plans to do most freeway widening work from within the State's Right-of-Way.
+The designer has revised the sound wall